Saving for College: Surveying Some Options

 state tax benefits.

-If the money is used to pay for qualified education expenses for those attending school at least half time, withdrawals are tax-free.
+If the money is used to pay for qualified education expenses for those attending school at least half-time, withdrawals are tax-free.
 Funds can be used at virtually any accredited college or university in the U.S. as well as some foreign schools.
 In addition, 529 plans can also be used for vocational and trade schools.
 You can see a list of eligible schools on the U.S. Federal Student Aid Code List.
 In short, a 529 plan is not just a college savings vehicle.
 It can be considered an education savings vehicle.

 Although all education savings plans are sponsored by state governments, a few have residency requirements for the saver and/or beneficiary.
 Investments in education savings plans are not guaranteed by state governments.
 Similarly, no federal guarantees are provided for investments in mutual funds and ETFs.
 Investments in some principal-protected bank products may be insured by the FDIC.
 Accordingly, as with most investments, investments in education savings plans may not make any money.
-In fact, you could lose some or all money invested.
+In fact, you could lose some or all of the money invested.

 Qualified Educational Expenses

 In addition to expenses such as tuition, books, and room and board, as of 2018, the term “qualified higher education expense” includes up to $10,000 in annual expenses for tuition associated with enrollment or attendance at an elementary school, or secondary public, private, or religious school.
-You must, however, check with the school’s state 529 plan to see if it permits this option.
+You must, however, check with the school’s state 529 plan to see if it allows for this option.

 Contribution Limits